denyzabra/MshindiSite/replit.md

 # MSHINDI ENTERPRISES LIMITED Website

 ## Overview
-Professional corporate website for Mshindi Enterprises Limited, a clearing and forwarding company based in Uganda.
+Corporate website for Mshindi Enterprises Limited, a clearing and forwarding company based in Uganda.
 The website showcases their comprehensive logistics services, customs clearance expertise, and contact information.

 ## Project Structure